When cooking shiitake mushrooms, I like to either bake them whole in olive oil and garlic or slice them and sautee them in butter.

 Ingredients

-- White wine vinegar: I don't recommend using distilled white vinegar in this recipe.
+- White wine vinegar: I don't recommend using distilled white vinegar.
 It's too acidic.
 But red wine vinegar does work.
-You can also use wine instead of vinegar - make sure it's a dry wine.

-- Fresh shiitake mushrooms: I usually get them at Whole Foods, but I believe they are also available in many supermarkets.
+- Fresh shiitake mushrooms: I usually get them at Whole Foods, but they are also available in many supermarkets.

-- Chopped parsley: I use it mostly for garnish.
-So you can skip it if you wish.
-It does add a nice splash of color, though.
+- Chopped parsley: I use it mostly for garnish, so you can skip it if you wish.
+It does add a nice splash of color.

 Instructions

-I usually like to bake shiitake mushrooms in the oven.
-It's easy and quick.
+I usually bake these mushrooms in the oven.
+It's an easy and quick method.
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-- Your first step is to season the mushrooms with a mixture of olive oil, white wine vinegar, and spices.
+Season the mushrooms with a mixture of olive oil, white wine vinegar, and spices.
+I use my hands to make sure the mushrooms are well coated.

 Shiitake mushrooms should not be eaten raw, so please make sure they are cooked through before you serve them.
-20 minutes in a 400F oven should do it - simply double-check by piercing them with a fork to make sure they are tender.
+20 minutes in a 400°F oven or pan-frying over medium heat for 5 minutes should do it - simply double-check by piercing them with a fork to make sure they are tender.

 Recipe FAQs